gearsdigital/reporter-for-kirby/README.md

 ## Installation

-After you've installed and configured this plugin correctly, open the panel menu and click the newly avaible "*⚡ New Issue*"-Link.
+After you've installed and configured this plugin correctly, open the panel menu and click the newly avaible menu entry:

+⚡ New Issue

 ### Download